 Inheritance tax is a tax on your estate (your money, possessions and property) paid after your death.
 The money should be paid from your estate to the UK’s tax authority, HM Revenue and Customs (HMRC) within six months, or interest will be charged.
-However, everyone has a tax-free allowance, set at £325,000 for the 2018-19 tax year, and this is known as the nil-rate band.
+However, everyone has a tax-free allowance, set at £325,000, and this is known as the nil-rate band.
 If the value of the estate is below this threshold, then no tax is due.

 What are personal inheritance tax exemptions?

 As well as the nil-rate band, there is an annual exemption of £3,000 that you can give away tax free, and you can distribute gifts of £250 to as many different people as you like.
 You can give donations to charities tax free, and wedding gifts of up to £5,000 to your children, £2,500 to grandchildren and £1,000 to anyone else.